 10. Egyptian dance

 Dancing played a major role in the culture of ancient Egyptians.
-Music and dance was norm in the civilization.
+Music and dance were the norm in the civilization.
 A rhythmic dance was imprinted into the hearts of people, with workers working in a certain motion to the sounds of songs and percussions.
 The Egyptian era also saw the start of street dancers way back a few thousand years where they would entertain the passers by.
 The Egyptian dance was divided into different categories depending on the participants and occasion of dance.

 9. Mummification in ancient Egypt

-Mummification was an important part in the entire concept of afterlife.
+Mummification was an important part of the entire concept of an afterlife.
 A proper ritual had to be followed to mummify a dead person to ensure his or her resurrection in the future given they win the judgment for another life from the Egyptian gods.
 Before the old kingdom – the earliest of the Egyptian civilization, bodies buried in the deserts were naturally preserved by desiccation.
 But as time passed by, the wealthier Egyptians started to arrange for more elaborate artificial mummification.

 By the period of New kingdom in the ancient Egyptian era, people had already perfected the art of mummification – the best of the techniques took almost 70 days and involved internal organs, the brain and desiccation of the body in a mixture of salts called natron.
 In the old kingdom, the Jackal-headed god Anubis would look after the burials of the kings.
 But he soon got replaced by Osiris somewhere during the middle kingdom.